×

 Loyola University Chicago is committed and continually strengthens its sustainability efforts with our campus partners.
 Buyers and users should utilize suppliers and service providers that make use of, to practicable extent, materials and services that support the University’s sustainability mission.
 This should include efforts to conserve energy and water resources, support efficient delivery and supplier programs and reduce waste through reducing, reusing and recycling.
 The Purchasing Department leverages current supplier relationships to raise awareness of the need to reduce our environmental impact and maximize resource efficiency.

-3.7 Policy Statement On Using Small Businesses
+3.7 Policy Statement on Using Small Businesses

 Loyola University Chicago is committed to supporting small business enterprises, including socially and economically Small Disadvantaged Businesses, Small Women-owned Businesses, Small Veteran-owned Businesses, Small Disabled Veteran-owned Businesses and HUBZone Businesses in its purchasing programs.
 Categories of socially and economically disadvantaged small business enterprises are defined in FAR 19.001 while small business enterprises are defined by the federal government in FAR 19.102, and are subject to further guidance under 2 CFR 200.321.